M.A. Courses

 Description: A study of Creole languages, primarily of the Western Hemisphere.
 Examination of the socio-historical and sociolinguistic factors involved in linguistic and cultural creolization.

-ENGL 6475 Dialectology of the English-speaking World(s)
+INGL 6475 Dialectology of the English-speaking World(s)

 Credit hours: 3